 Why Python for Scraping Google Search Results?

-Python is a widely used & simple language with built-in mathematical functions.
-Web scraping with Python is one of the most demanding skills in 2024 because AI is on a boom.
+Python is a widely used & simple language with built-in mathematical functions & hence is considered one of the best languages for scraping.
+Web scraping with Python is one of the most demanding skills in 2025 because AI is on a boom.
 It is also flexible and easy to understand even if you are a beginner.
 Plus the community is very big which helps if you face any syntax error during your initial days of coding.

 Many forums like StackOverflow, GitHub, etc already have the answers to the errors you might face while coding when you scrape Google search results.